UCLALibrary/voyager-tomcat-filter/README.md

     <url-pattern>/staffView/*</url-pattern>
 </filter-mapping>
 ```

+There is also a `General Search Filter` which is similar to the `BBID Harvest Filter`, except that it looks at search requests.
+It's configured in the same way.
+See `web.xml.diff`.

 ### Enabling / disabling
 The filter code gets its parameters from `web.xml`, so code and config must be kept in sync.
 If the code or config is changed, Tomcat must be restarted for the changes to take effect.